steven-whaley/boundary-demo/readme.md

 | it-rdp-target-admin | it_org\it_aws_project | **Brokered** from Vault LDAP Secrets Engine | Connect using username as password provided by Vault in connection info |

 ### Connecting to Targets
 This video walks through connecting to the various targets that are created in the demo environment.
+The .14 version of the Boundary Desktop client has an integrated shell that can be used to automatically connect to SSH targets with brokered or injected credentials.

 https://www.youtube.com/watch?v=K_eBdgqwx9k